-While you can apply for any type of home loan if you meet the banks’ basic lending criteria, as a first home buyer you may be eligible for a Welcome Home Loan – a special initiative underwritten by Housing New Zealand to help families get into their first home.
+While you can apply for any type of home loan if you meet the banks’ basic lending criteria, as a first home buyer you may be eligible for a First Home Loan – a special initiative underwritten by Housing New Zealand to help families get into their first home.

 - You must be a New Zealand citizen or permanent resident

 - You must not already own any property